ChrisChen1023/shuangchen/README.md

 # Shuang (Chris) Chen
-I am currently a final-year (2021-now) Ph.D. student in the Department of Computer Science, at the Durham University, under the supervision of <a href="https://hubertshum.com/">Dr. Hubert P. H. Shum</a> and <a href="http://www.atapour.co.uk/">Dr. Amir Atapour Abarghouei</a>.
+I am currently a final-year (2021-now) Ph.D. student in the Department of Computer Science, at the Durham University (UK), under the supervision of <a href="https://hubertshum.com/">Dr. Hubert P. H. Shum</a> and <a href="http://www.atapour.co.uk/">Dr. Amir Atapour Abarghouei</a>.
 Prior to that, I received my Master degrees from the University of Surrey (UK) and my Bachelor degree from Shandong University of Techonology (China).

 My research interests lie primarily in computer vision and machine learning.
 I have done some works about image inpainting, vedio inpainting, denoising, deblurring.